 Guided Rock Climbing in Moab & Indian Creek COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
-Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that AAI requires proof of full COVID-19 vaccination for all trips at least through September 30, 2022.
+Click the following link to learn more about AAI's COVID-19 Operating Plans.
+Note that AAI’s no-cost postponement policy ended February 18, 2022.
 Overview Introduction to the Area

 A climber enjoys some moderate terrain on wingate sandstone.
 Andy Bourne